JereKuusela/valheim-expand_world_data/README.md

 Changes only apply to unexplored areas.
 Upgrade World mod can be used to reset areas.

 See [Vegetation](docs/vegetation.md) for more info.

+### Spawns

+The file `expand_spawns.yaml` sets the creatures and objects that spawn in the world.
+This is a client side feature.

+Control spawns with the `Spawn data` config setting.
+Spawns are disabled by default unless the legacy Expand World Spawns mod is detected.

+See [Spawns](docs/spawns.md) for more info.

+### Events

+The file `expand_events.yaml` sets special encounters that occur in the world.
+This is a client side feature.

+Control events with the `Event data` config setting.
+Events are disabled by default unless the legacy Expand World Events mod is detected.

+See [Events](docs/events.md) for more info.

+### Drops

+The file `expand_drops.yaml` sets custom item drops for creatures and objects.
+This is a client side feature.

+Control drops with the `Drop data` config setting.
+Drops are disabled by default unless the legacy Expand World Spawns mod is detected.

+See [Drops](docs/drops.md) for more info.

 ### Custom objects